Pontiac Grand Prix: 1983

 1983 Grand Prix models specifically had no hood ornament and trim, and no rear trunk lock cover.
 One significant engine change to note was the 252 cid V6 was discontinued and the gas-powered V8 returned after a one-year absence (on U.S. models) in the form of a 150 hp Chevy 305 cid.
 1983 also marked the end of the LJ series, as the LE model would be added in for the 1984 model year.

 1984

-Some minor changes and revisions marked the 1984 Grand Prix, including the return of the octagonal Pontiac hood ornament (which originally debuted in 1976), gauges with orange needles and red markings (previous 1978–1983 Grand Prix gauges had white needles), a T-shaped console shifter, an updated bucket seat design, as well as a woodgrain plate above the glove box (previous 1978–1983 Grand Prixs used a black plate).
+Some minor changes and revisions marked the 1984 Grand Prix, including the return of the octagonal Pontiac hood ornament (which originally debuted in 1976), gauges with orange needles and red markings (previous 1978–1983 Grand Prix gauges had white needles), a T-shaped console shifter, an updated bucket seat design, as well as a woodgrain plate above the glove box (previous 1978–1983 Grand Prixes used a black plate).
 A new optional four-spoke steering wheel was also available.
 The base and Brougham models continued as before but the LJ was replaced by a new LE model.
 Same engines continued as before including the Buick 231 cid V6, Chevy 305 cid V8 and Olds 350 cid Diesel V8.
 A new option this year was the Turbo Hydra-Matic 200-4R four-speed overdrive automatic available with the 305 V8 for improved highway gas mileage.